gamozolabs/riscv/README.md

 Basis: https://github.com/llvm-mirror/compiler-rt @ `69445f095c22aac2388f939bedebf224a6efcdaf`

-`compiler-rt` had a bug with `rv64i` where it would produce multiples recursively in the C implementation of `__muldi3`.
+`compiler-rt` had a bug with `rv64i` where it would produce multiplies recursively in the C implementation of `__muldi3`.
 To avoid this, a new `muldi3.S` file has been created under the `lib/builtins/riscv64` folder.
 It has then been added to the `CMakeLists.txt` to ensure it gets used and replaces the `__muldi3` C implementation.